-- the excavator and prevents utility damage.
-If you have any question on the Dig-Safe® process, please call the VGS Engineering Department at (802) 863-4511. - 2.
-VGS recommends the contractor dig a ditch, at least thirty-six inches (36-inch) deep, from the appliance or secondary building wall to the primary building or outlet side of the meter (right hand side as you face the meter).
+(right hand side as you face the meter).
 The bottom of ditch shall be flat and free of rocks and stones.
-VGS requires six inches (6-inch) of sand padding all around pipe in stony soil conditions. - 3.
-The customer or contractor will be responsible for backfilling the remainder of the ditch.
+VGS requires six inches (6-inch) of sand padding all around pipe in rocky soil conditions.

+- 3. The customer or contractor will be responsible for backfilling the remainder of the ditch.
 Your contractor is responsible for installing the high-density polyethylene pipe, anode-less risers, tracer wire, and warning tape.
 The customer will also be responsible for installing the locator wire six inches (6-inch) above the pipe and the warning tape six to twelve inches (6 or 12-inch) below finish grade. - 4.
 All high-density polyethylene (HDPE) pipe and medium density polyethylene (MDPE) and all fittings must be below grade to ensure zero exposure to ultra-violet light, which degrades the pipe. - 5.
-Pressure Test Your contractor is required pressure test piping as specified in NFPA 54, to ensure there are no leaks. - 6.
+Pressure Test Your contractor is required pressure test piping as specified in NFPA 54, to ensure there are no leaks.
+VGS requires a pressure test form for any new turn-ons or additional piping greater than 10%. - 6.
 Final connections to the meter and appliance (pool heater, etc.) will be the customers' responsibility.
 If the customer desires, VGS can provide this service for a nominal charge.
 An appointment can be arranged by calling VGS at (802) 863-4511.